“Joseph was excellent and very much impressed those who were present and [we] would definitely be eager to use him again in upcoming hearings.”

 Notable Cases

-Pincus v Singh [2024] EWHC 502 (Ch): represented the successful Defendant in a Chancery Division case concerning the remedies available following default judgment - the first to consider the effect of what is now CPR12.4 since 2011.
+Pincus v Singh [2024] EWHC 502 (Ch): A Chancery Division case about the remedies available following default judgment.
+Final judgment is awaited in this case which is the first to consider the effect of what is now CPR12.4 since 2011.

-Sheppey Beach Villas Ltd v McCloughey: a forfeiture trial where the property was a burnt-out ruin.
+Sheppey Beach Villas Ltd v McCloughey: A forfeiture trial where the property was a burnt-out ruin.
 The case involved consideration of the meanings of house and of dwelling in the Leasehold Reform Act 1967 and the Commonhold and Leasehold Reform Act 2002, as well as interpretation of the relevant covenants and whether the tenant had acted in bad faith.
+An appeal to the Chancery Division has been given permission.

 Iniodu v Wandle Housing Association Ltd: Joseph successfully challenged the validity of a conditional fee agreement in statutory nuisance proceedings on the basis of a genuine concern that the agreement contained an unlawful success fee.